OrpheusGr/Discord-IRC-Python/README.md

 ### Developing
 You may change the code from this repository, but you have to credit this repository.
-I don't really maintain this repository any more because I don't use the bot any more.
 You can fork and make your own improvements, or check out the forks of other people.